How does financial planning work?

 What letters should I look for behind my planners name?

-The CFP® mark stands for CERTIFIED FINANCIAL PLANNER® professional, long recognized as the standard in financial planning in Canada.
-The CFP designation ensures excellence in financial planning through extensive education, a rigorous standardized national examination process, comprehensive continuing education requirements and accountability to FPSC for a code of ethics, practice standards and the rules and regulations of a professional body.
+The CFP® mark stands for Certified Financial Planner® professional, long recognized as the standard in financial planning in Canada.
+The CFP designation ensures excellence in financial planning through extensive education, a rigorous standardized national examination process, comprehensive continuing education requirements and accountability to FP Canada for a code of ethics, practice standards and the rules and regulations of a professional body.

 Why is it important to deal with a CFP professional?